 Janet Johnson Schliff spoke at 1 p.m. on Saturday, March 3, at Barnes & Noble, 1177 Ulster Avenue, Kingston, NY.

-She will speak at the Golden Notebook Bookstore in Woodstock, NY, at 2 p.m. on March 17.
+She spoke at the Golden Notebook Bookstore in Woodstock, NY, at 2 p.m. on March 17.

-She will speak at the Morton Library in Rhinecliff, NY, at 6:30 p.m. on March 28.
+She is speaking at the Morton Library in Rhinecliff, NY, at 6:30 p.m. on March 28.

 She will appear at RCAL in Kingston, NY, at 4 p.m. on April 3.

-More signings will be coming up, and a feature about her by John DeSantos [845 LIFE] will appear in the Middletown Times Herald-Record on a Monday in March, which is Brain Injury Awareness Month.
+More signings will be coming up, and a feature about her by John DeSantos [845 LIFE] appeared in the Middletown Times Herald-Record on Monday, March 12, as part of Brain Injury Awareness Month.